Kristina01111000/Drws_site/README.md

 - add onwow podcast to GH
 - add omwow podcast to SYRNAT
 - Come up for some potential topics for an email to send -> he is going to do this, not me
 - Figure out the gradient that dr w and stephen are talking about , get feedback from stephen, new icons, figure text color, with the gradient, take colors from the logos , get clarification from stephen

+- ask about email